bruvellu/cephalic-furrow/3-text/furrow.md

 vivo, we developed an in silico model.
-Modelling the tissue forces and compressions we obtain ectopic folding in variable stochastic positions, and the tissue only buckles when the expansion of apical area is coordinated with external forces from the germ band (@fig:cauterization-experiments).
+Modelling the tissue forces and compressions we obtain ectopic folding in variable stochastic positions, and the tissue only buckles when the expansion of apical area is coordinated with external forces from the germ band (@fig:germband-cauterizations).

 # Discussion